About Rose

 Continuing Development

-- Ongoing professional development in expressive arts-based therapeutic approaches, embodied creative process, and improvisational methods in psychotherapy
+Trained directly under a pioneer in the field of embodied drama therapy, with four years of clinical mentorship and practice.
+Ongoing professional development in arts-based therapeutic approaches, embodied creative process, and improvisational methods in psychotherapy.

 Selected work by Rose Johnson